Himanhju/edOS/README.md

 # edOS
-An even dumber operating system the vdOS, 32 bit mode
+An even dumber operating system then vdOS, this time in 32 bit mode